Tiwa people

-The Tiwa people, are a Tibeto-Burmese ethnic group primarily inhabiting the Northeast Indian states of Assam, Meghalaya, Arunachal Pradesh, Manipur and Nagaland, and some parts of neighbouring Bangladesh and Myanmar.
+The Tiwa people (also known as Lalung) is a Tibeto-Burmese ethnic group primarily inhabiting the Northeast Indian states of Assam, Meghalaya, Arunachal Pradesh, Manipur and Nagaland, and some parts of neighbouring Bangladesh and Myanmar.

+A striking peculiarity of the Tiwa is their division into two sub-groups, Hills Tiwa and Plains Tiwa.
+The founder of Tiwa community is Pha Poroi “Indrosing Dewri” who has contributed a lot to the construction of Tiwa society.
+He also wrote the Tiwa national anthem called - O Angé Tiwa Tosima.

+Etymology

 They were known as Lalungs/Lalong/Laleng in the Assamese Buranjis and in Colonial literature and in the Constitution of India, though members of the group prefer to call themselves Tiwa (meaning "the people who were lifted from below").
 Some of their neighbours still call them Lalung.

-A striking peculiarity of the Tiwa is their division into two sub-groups, Hill Tiwa and Plains Tiwas, displaying contrasting cultural features.
-The founder of Tiwa community is Pha Poroi “Indrosing Dewri” who has contributed a lot to the construction of Tiwa society.
-He also wrote the Tiwa national anthem called - O Angé Tiwa Tosima.

 Origin

 According to Bishnu Prasad Rabha, the Tiwas are originally the Pator-goya clan of the ethnic Deori people.
-He said that the word "Chutia" became "Tia/Tiwa" by omitting the first part "Chu".
+He said that the word "Chutia" became "Tia/Tiwa" by omitting the first part "Chu" but there has been no scientific evidence to support the claim.
 At present, the Patorgoyan clan is neither found among the Deoris nor among the Chutias, and are believed to have migrated to the west.
 The origin of the word "Lalung" hasn't yet been decided by the historians.
 In the Karbi language, "Lalung" means "sinking from the water", while in the Ahom language, it means "migration towards the west".
 From this, it can be presumed that the Tiwa people first met the Karbis when they proceeded towards the west to Nagoan by crossing the Brahmaputra.

-Jungal Balahu is tourist destination of AssamThis is moreover supported by the folklore of the Tiwa people who believe that they migrated a long time back from their homeland which was situated in the eastern part of undivided Darrang district (Sonitpur district).
+This is moreover supported by the folklore of the Tiwa people who believe that they migrated a long time back from their homeland which was situated in the eastern part of undivided Darrang district (Sonitpur district).
 The memory of their original homeland is expressed in their popular song "Lali-lai-Hilali".
 This folklore of Hilali is also shared by the Sadiyal Kacharis (i.e. Sonowals, Chutias, Deoris) which points out to the fact that the entire area including the hills of Arunachal, and the present-day districts of Sonitpur, Lakhimpur, Dhemaji, Tinsukia, Dibrugarh, Sibsagar was once a single kingdom which was bounded by the Dikarai and Dikhou.

 However, some other experts believe that there has been no scientific evidence to support the claim that the Tiwas are related to the Pator-goya clan, which prompted a section of the Deoris to begin a search.
 A preliminary investigation from 30 September to 5 October under the aegis of Jimachaya Giyan Aru Juktibadi Samaj has given a positive indication of the presence of Deori people in Kachin province and near Yangon in Myanmar.
 A team of researchers has decided to visit Myanmar, hoping to find out the lost clan.